-Eliminate Stains, Metallic Taste and Corrosion with Iron Water Filtration System
+Eliminate stains, metallic taste, and corrosion with an Iron Water Filtration System.

 - Dramatically affect the taste and smell of water.

 - Stain laundry and household fixtures such as showers, tubs, and sinks.

 - Contribute to hard-water effects that may shorten the life of appliances like dishwashers and hot water tanks.